 Aggregation of data is necessary when considered for specific type of management applications that need centralized infrastructure.
 Two big use cases very popular right now are driven by compliance needs – attestation (aka recertification), which I have touched upon in previous posts, and enterprise-wide SoD (separation of duties) enforcement.

 A complex application like attestation cannot succeed in a virtualized environment.
 There are technical reasons for this – the ability to pull up the distributed data when needed in a form is not practical, no matter how advanced virtualization gets.
 There are also business reasons for this – attestation requires temporal integrity of the data, which cannot be guaranteed in a distributed environment.
 So data aggregation will occur.
 Enterprise-wide SoD, which crosses a lot of the boundaries that the distributed environment has, also requires some measure of aggregation in order to be practically achievable.
+Data aggregation can be helpful to those who need their data in one collective place, check out these sharepoint linked lists and see how that can be conducted and managed for optimum use.

 Phil says “The shift from a directory-centric view of identity management to a